eonist/Research/other/jekyll/structure/Jekyll-layout-wrapper.md

 	</body>
 </html>
 ```
-- link your wrapper.html in your custom.html frontmater to your `_layouts/custom.html` with:
+- Link your wrapper.html in your custom.html frontmater to your `_layouts/custom.html` with:
 ```
 ---
 layout: wrapper
 ---
 ```
-- see the live result in safari
+- See the live result in safari